DeveloperSubho/interview-java/Java/1. Basic/Data_Types.md

-Data Types in Java
+**Data Types in Java**
 Data types specify the different sizes and values that can be stored in the variable.
 There are two types of data types in Java:

-Primitive data types: The primitive data types include boolean, char, byte, short, int, long, float and double.
+**_Primitive data types_**: The primitive data types include boolean, char, byte, short, int, long, float and double.
-Non-primitive data types: The non-primitive data types include Classes, Interfaces, and Arrays.
+**_Non-primitive data types_**: The non-primitive data types include Classes, Interfaces, and Arrays.

 Java Primitive Data Types
 In Java language, primitive data types are the building blocks of data manipulation.
 These are the most basic data types available in Java language.

-There are 8 types of primitive data types:
+**_There are 8 types of primitive data types:_**

-boolean data type
+- boolean data type
-byte data type
+- byte data type
-char data type
+- char data type
-short data type
+- short data type
-int data type
+- int data type
-long data type
+- long data type
-float data type
+- float data type
-double data type
+- double data type

 ![Maven Life Cycle](/Screenshots/java-data-types.png)

-References:
+_References:_
 https://www.javatpoint.com/java-data-types